JackalLabs/sequoia/README.md

 ### Earning Rewards

 In order for your provider to run correctly, you will need to set up a domain for your provider pointed at the port your provider is running on and set that up in the `config.yaml`.
-You will also need to make sure you have port `4001` open on TCP and UDP for IPFS support, or you could be penalized by the reporting system.
+You will also need to make sure you have port `4005` (or whatever you specified in the config) open on TCP and UDP for IPFS support, or you could be penalized by the reporting system.